 Mobile HDR is specifically about bringing this experience from your 55-inch TV to your smartphone or tablet.
 Again, it's all about using the skills of the display, giving amazing colours and controlling the backlight to give you a better experience.

-As we mentioned, the Samsung Galaxy Note 7 attempted to kickstart the mobile HDR movement, but the biggest hitter is now the LG G6.
+As we mentioned, the Samsung Galaxy Note 7 attempted to kickstart the mobile HDR movement, but the biggest early hitter was the LG G6.
 The LG G6 offers HDR10 and Dolby Vision support, just like LG's televisions.
+The selection of devices is now expanding and you'll find a more complete list below.

 There are several different standards for HDR on mobile that you'll hear about: there's HDR10 which is a common standard and there's Dolby Vision, which Dolby is pushing as an enhanced HDR experience.

-Dolby Vision aims to achieve much the same results as HDR10, but uses frame-by-frame metadata to ensure that the display you're watching is showing you the best results.
-HDR10, by comparison, uses metadata less often, so technically isn't as potent a solution.
+Dolby Vision aims to achieve much the same results as HDR10, but can use frame-by-frame metadata to ensure that the display you're watching is showing you the best results.
+HDR10, by comparison, uses metadata less often, once for an entire show, so technically isn't as potent a solution.

 Dolby Vision has been slightly rarer up till now, but in 2017 that position seems to be changing, with a big push to expand the Dolby Vision ecosystem.